SirBofu/dsda-doom-mbf24/mbf24_spec.md

   - Does not allow removing of the pistol or fists, as there is no way to pick those weapons up and could put the player in a bad state.

 #### In-progress/To-Do
-- Remove the SSG autoswitch bugfix, as this is being merged into base MBF21 by both Woof! and DSDA-Doom.
-- Additional movement codepointers, such as A_Wander codepointer for aimless monster idle movement.
-- Codepointer to jump to a specified frame if a thing is stuck.
-- Parameterized version of A_BFGSpray.
+- Refine FLOORHUGGER and implement CEILINGHUGGER.
+- Implement BORE thing flag for ripper projectiles from EDGE-Classic.
+- Climbing and falling vertical movement codepointers.
+- Thing flag to disable Z height changes.
+- Basic map format enhancements, such as "Block flying monsters", "Wrap midtex", and "Translucent midtex" flags.

 #### Potential Additions
 - Support for additional weapon and ammo types as well as pickups.
-- Teleporter multi-destination support without map format requirements.
+(This will build on the ID24 spec.)
+- Quake II BFG-style projectile codepointers.

+#### Blockers
+- Source port developers have signaled a collective distaste for adding to DEHACKED, and rightfully so.
+A definition standard is likely to be introduced, and if so, MBF25 will need to support it.